Western Harbour regeneration

 Read the vision for Western Harbour

-Visit the Harbour Hopes website to:
+Visit the Harbour Hopes website Go to https://harbourhopes.co.uk/index.php?contentid=82 (opens new window) to:

-- read the vision document
+• read the vision document

 Project timeline

-10 March 2022 to 22 April 2022: Draft vision for Western Harbour consultation
+10 March 2022 to 22 April 2022: draft vision for Western Harbour consultation.

-2025: planning applications and approvals
+2026 and 2027: planning applications and approvals.

 Western Harbour Advisory Group (WHAG)

-The Western Harbour Advisory Group (WHAG) was established in October 2019.
-It includes local community representatives, businesses and other interested parties.
-The role of the group is to help shape Western Harbour alongside the wider community.
+The role of the group is to help shape the Western Harbour alongside the wider community.

 Find out more